OpenBSD Auto-Install

 entry specified by the DHCP server points to the path where answers file can

-The answers file contains strings which match the questions from the installer
+be found.
+This file contains strings which match the questions from the

 Partitioning